On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Signaling for EC-OIC and BC-OIC

 We have seen that our capacity results can be derived once we prove the equivalence between a MISO OIC with per-antenna {intensity} constraints and a SISO channel with an amplitude constraint and several {stop-loss mean} constraints.
 However, in practical signaling, it is vital for each transmitter to know its corresponding component {obtained by decomposing} an $(\mathbf{h},\bm{\alpha})$-decomposable random variable $S$ rather than $S$ itself.
 Hence, an algorithm to efficiently decompose $S$ into {a} feasible channel input $\mathbf{X}^{\rm c}$ will be useful.

-In the proof of Theorem~\ref{main} ({see Sec.~\ref{sec:proof_main}}), {a constructive method, namely greedy decomposition, iteratively computes $\nt$ comonotonic components of a $(\mathbf{h},\bm{\alpha})$-decomposable random variable, which relies on greedily-constructed quantile functions with $\nt-1$ parameters $v_{\nt}^{*}$, $v_{\nt-1}^{*}$, $\cdots$, and $v_2^*$ to be determined and a known parameter $v_1^*=0$.
+In the proof of Theorem~\ref{main} ({see Sec.~\ref{sec:proof_main}}), {a constructive method, namely greedy decomposition, iteratively computes $\nt$ comonotonic components of an $(\mathbf{h},\bm{\alpha})$-decomposable random variable, which relies on greedily-constructed quantile functions with $\nt-1$ parameters $v_{\nt}^{*}$, $v_{\nt-1}^{*}$, $\cdots$, and $v_2^*$ to be determined ($v_1^{\ast}=0$).
 To assist the reader, we excerpt this iterative algorithm from Sec.~\ref{sec:proof_main} as follows.

 }